Lumesh Console Operation Module Documentation

 on failure)

-Example:console.height() # => 40
+Example:Console.height() # => 40

-2. Terminal Control
+II.
+Terminal Control

 Function: Output text at a specified position